 What you need to buy to start with Macrame totally depends on what type of project you want to start working on.

-For wall hangings, you’ll need to attach your work to a dowel which can be a plain wooden stick from a craft store or taken from your own garden.
+To make a Macrame wall hanging, you’ll need to attach your work to a dowel which can be a plain wooden stick from a craft store or taken from your own garden.
 Other options are driftwood, which you can find for free on the beach or otherwise buy on Etsy.

-Planters are often created with a wooden ring at the top, but there are plenty of patterns that don’t require these.
+To make a Macrame plant hanger, you’ll often need a wooden ring to start off your project with, but there are plenty of patterns that don’t require these.
 Metal and Golden hoops or squares are also very popular in Modern Macrame.

 When you’re looking for the best Macrame cords, dowels, metal hoops, or wooden rings for your projects, I recommend checking out my favorite Etsy finds in my Macrame Supplies Shopping Guide.